Keeping splits in the dojo and not on the sidewalk or parking lot

 - Place skid-resistant, absorbent mats at all entrances.
 Inspect the mats frequently so they do not become tripping hazards.
 Replace frayed or curled mats immediately.

 - When weather conditions are adverse, monitor entrance ways more frequently than when conditions are dry.
-So stay alert to weather conditions and be ready to respond accordingly.
+Stay alert to weather conditions and be ready to respond accordingly.

 If you lease your property, review your contract so you are clear on what your responsibilities are during adverse weather conditions.
 Know whether you are responsible for the sidewalk in front of your business, the parking area, and any common property you share with others.
-Whether you own or lease your facility, if you manage snow and ice remediation yourself, be sure to make arrangements to have it done should you close your dojo for the holidays.
+Whether you own or lease your facility, if you manage snow and ice remediation yourself be sure to make arrangements to have it done should you close your dojo for the holidays, vacations, or other necessitated reasons.